Mooring solutions for long waves & seiching

 Berth Warning System

-In addition to mooring studies, OMC has also developed the Dynamic Berth Warning System (BWS) to improve port operating safety.
+In addition to mooring studies, OMC has also developed the Berth Warning System (BWS) to improve port operating safety.

 The BWS is a real-time berth warning system designed to provide assistance to terminal operators in making decisions as to the operating safety of berthed vessels.
 BWS assesses both the vessel motions and the loads placed on moorings, lines and fenders by ocean swells, currents, and wind to provide produce a rating of port operating safety.